Is Flaxseed Gluten-Free?

 If you’re following a low carb, Whole30, or Paleo diet, including the healthful fats that seeds provide in your diet is very crucial.

-Flax seeds and flaxseed oil both are highly recommended because of their low carbohydrate content and high levels of vital fatty acids, outperforming even chia seeds, which have somewhat lower omega-3 fatty acids.
+Experts highly recommend flax seeds and flaxseed oil for their low carbohydrate content and high levels of vital fatty acids.
+They even outperform chia seeds, which contain slightly lower omega-3 fatty acids.

 Furthermore, people on strict plant-based diets will benefit from flaxseed oil because it compares well to fish oil in terms of omega-3s.